Miami Dolphins vs. New York Giants NFL Week 13 Odds, Plays and Insights - NewsBreak

 Home and road insights

-- New York is 1-4 overall, and 3-2 against the spread, on the road.
+- In away games, New York is 1-4 overall and 3-2 against the spread.

-- In five road games this year, New York has hit the over three times.
+- In five away games this season, New York has hit the over three times.

 Powered by Data Skrive.